 4. Roosevelt Island

 When in Brooklyn, do as the hipsters do and check out the Smorgasburg in Williamsburg (every Saturday) and Prospect Park (every Sunday) for a combination flea/farmer’s market with local vendors galore.
-Gourmet and artisan foods from all over the city come together at this local favorite.
+Gourmet and artisan foods from all over New York City come together at this local favorite.
 Anything from quail egg skewers to Shanghai-style crepes can be found.
 If your tummy is feeling adventurous, get your smorg on at the burg!
 (See what we did there?)

 6. 30 Under 30

 No, this isn’t about Forbes millionaires.
-The 30 Under 30 tickets were created by the critically acclaimed Manhattan Theatre Club to provide affordable theater prices for young people.
+The 30 Under 30 tickets were created by the critically acclaimed Manhattan Theatre Club to provide affordable theater prices for young people in New York.
 This is just one of many deals that Off-Broadway theater houses provide for locals and the artistically inclined with lighter wallets.